-Rogers Publishing is a 501(c)(3) nonprofit publishing house based in Chicago that develops and distributes Open Access written and multi-media material concerning all facets of the international museum sector.
+Rogers Publishing is a nonprofit publishing house that develops and distributes Open Access written and multi-media material concerning all facets of the international museum sector.

-RP expands opportunities to publish museological texts and improves access to scholarly publications while protecting the rights of researchers, authors, and funders.
+As a 501(c)(3) nonprofit based in Chicago, RP expands global opportunities to publish museological texts and improves access to scholarly publications while protecting the rights of researchers, authors, and funders.
 Publishing timely and progressive material by international museum specialists including academics, practitioners, and students, allows museum professionals to discuss matters most relevant to them.

 Open Access Gold publications